alexwlchan/alexwlchan.net/src/_posts/2025/2025-02-19-mildly-dynamic-websites.md

 I really like this approach.

 I got a lot of positive feedback, but the most common reply was "please share some source code".
-People wanted to see examples of the HTML and JavaScript I was using
+People wanted to see examples of the HTML and JavaScript I was using.

 I deliberately omitted any code from the original post, because I wanted to focus on the concept, not the detail.
 I was trying to persuade you that static websites are a good idea for storing small archives and data sets, and I didn't want to get distracted by the implementation.